Tomato Egg Soup (Canh Cà Chua Trứng)

 Servings: 4 Total Time: 25 mins Difficulty: Beginner

-Canh cà chua trứng is a nourishing Vietnamese soup that’s simple to make and ideal when you're craving something tangy and wholesome.
-I first learned to cook this comforting dish after moving out on my own—it quickly became a go-to meal during busy weeks.
+Canh cà chua trứng is a light and nourishing Vietnamese soup that’s easy to make and full of comfort.
+I still remember the first time I made it after moving out on my own.

 How to Make Canh Cà Chua Trứng (Tomato Egg Soup) pinit View Gallery 3 photos